-- 8. local search mutation to structures provides population diversification, - 9. one objective of the CGA is the construction of a population with good structures after some generations.
+- 6. good schemata and structures have high ranks and greater surviving and recombination times, - 7. recombination preserves good schemata, - 8. local search mutation to structures provides population diversification, - 9. one objective of the CGA is the construction of a population with good structures after some generations.

-For the clustering problems studied (PMP and CPMP) assignment heuristics decode common binary representations.
+For the clustering problems studied (PMP and CPMP), assignment heuristics decode common binary representations.
 The (good) effects of the heuristics are reflected to the whole population.
-The same CGA representation (composed with an assignment heuristic) was also tested (and described in an earlier version of this paper) on the Min Cut Clustering Problem considered in the paper of Johnson and Mehrotra (Johnson and Mehrotra,1992).
-It is the problem of partitioning the vertex set of a given graph into a pre-fixed number of clusters, such that the sum of the cluster vertex weights have inferior and superior limits, while the sum of clusters edge weights is maximized (or, alternatively, the sum of edge weights outside the clusters is minimized).
+The same CGA representation (composed with an assignment heuristic) was also tested (and described in an earlier version of this paper) on the Min Cut Clustering Problem considered in Johnson and Mehrotra (1992).
+It is the problem of partitioning the vertex set of a given graph into a pre-fixed number of clusters such that the sum of the cluster vertex weights have inferior and superior limits, while the sum of the clusters edge weights is maximized (or, alternatively, the sum of edge weights outside the clusters is minimized).

 These representations and assignment decoders can be used in other clustering problems, but it is important to note that the CGA concepts and properties are independent on the representation and decoders used.
-Some early results used different representations to the CGA application to 2D-cutting (Lorena and Lopes, 1996) and k-coloring (Ribeiro and Lorena, 1997) problems.
+Some early results used different representations of the CGA application to 2D-cutting (Lorena and Lopes, 1996) and k-coloring (Ribeiro and Lorena, 1997) problems.

-Some complementary research can be made on experimental parameter design ( $\epsilon$ and d), additional representation decoders (heuristics) and definitions of functions f and g and of parameter $g{max}$ .
+Some complementary research can be made on experimental parameter design ( $\epsilon$ and d), additional representation decoders (heuristics), and definitions of functions f and g and of parameter $g{max}$ .
 It is expected that the good behavior obtained with the clustering problems studied here can be repeated with other difficult optimization problems.